rmsrosa/random_notes/docs/src/markov_chains/mc_countableX_recurrence.md

 ## Existence of invariant distribution

 Recurrence is a fundamental property associated with the existence of invariant measures.
 But the associated invariant measure may be finite or infinite.
 If it is finite, then we can normalize it and obtain a stationary probability distribution.
 The condition for finiteness of the invariant measure associated with a recurrent state $x$ is that the expectation of $\tau_x,$ conditioned to $X_0 = x,$ be finite.
 If such expectation is finite, then necessarily $\tau_x$ is finite almost surely and, hence, $x$ is recurrent.
 But a state can be recurrent without this expectation being finite.
-Some authors call the latter case *null recurrence,* meaning that the state is recurrent but it is not associated with a stationary probabilit distribution.
+Some authors call the latter case *null recurrence,* meaning that the state is recurrent but it is not associated with a stationary probability distribution.
 Otherwise, it is called *positive recurrence.*

 !!! note "Theorem (recurrence implies existence of invariant measure)"
     Suppose that $x\in\mathcal{X}$ is recurrent.
 Then